-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise IPTC's basic financial statements.
-The introductory and statistical sections, as listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the IPTC's basic financial statements.
+The introductory and statistical sections, as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.